 If you want to be notified by of upcoming updates and scheduled downtime, subscribe to email, SMS, Atom feed, or RSS feed updates at status.anaplan.com

 We will notify you at least week in advance of scheduled downtimes.

-Anaplan Business Partners (BP) are your dedicated Anaplan expert and conduit to the Anaplan village.
+Anaplan Business Partners (BP) are your dedicated Anaplan experts and conduits to the Anaplan village.

 What is a Business Partner responsible for?

-Business Partners and our external Partner ecosystem share the responsibility to make you successful in your implementation, support you ongoing post-deployment to assist you with end user adoption guidance, connect you to the Anaplan Community, and guide you through your Anaplan journey.
+Business Partners and our external Partner ecosystem share the responsibility of making you successful in your implementation, supporting you ongoing post-deployment, assisting you with end user adoption guidance, connecting you to the Anaplan Community, and guiding you through your Anaplan journey.